Graduate Education

 The ITCN embraces diversity and inclusion in their many forms, including welcoming students with a broad range of personal, professional, and academic backgrounds into both our training program and the field of computational neuroscience as a whole.

 Application.
-Prospective PhD students must first apply and be accepted into one of our participating graduate programs: Neuroscience, Bioengineering, Physics, or Psychology (PhD students admitted to other PhD programs at Penn may also be considered; see below for additional requirements).
+Prospective PhD students from Neuroscience, Bioengineering, Physics, or Psychology can apply by emailing Jessica Marcus at jmarcus@sas.upenn.edu.
 Students typically apply to the ITCN before starting classes in their first PhD year, although we will also consider applications from students in more advanced years who believe they will be able to meet our academic requirements.
 Selection into the ITCN does not require a background in computational neuroscience.
 Instead, we require: 1) a brief (~½ page) essay describing why you want to join the ITCN and how it would fit into your training and career plans; 2) written permission from your Graduate Chair (and, for MD-PhD or VMD-PhD students, the Director of your Combined Degree Program); and 3) if you are not in one of our four participating programs, descriptions of the funding source(s) and course and research requirements for your home PhD program.
-Please send your application materials, and/or any questions, to Vijay Balasubramanian, Maria Geffen, and/or Joshua Gold.
+Please contact us directly with any questions: Vijay Balasubramanian, Maria Geffen, and/or Joshua Gold.

 Funding.
 ITCN trainees are currently expected to be funded via their home PhD programs.
-This funding may (but is not required to) include support from one of several training grants at Penn with close associations with our training program, including (please contact the PI(s) for more details about each training grant): 1) for NGG students, the Neuroscience Training Grant (PIs: Joshua Gold and Minghong Ma); 2) for students training in vision science, the Vision Training Grant (PIs: Diego Contreras and Jessica Morgan); and 3) for students training in auditory neuroscience, the CANAC training program: Computational Approaches to the Neuroscience of Audition and Communication (CANAC; PIs: Yale Cohen, Vijay Balasubramanian, and Maria Geffen).
+This funding may (but is not required to) include support from one of several training grants at Penn with close associations with our training program, including (please contact the PI(s) for more details about each training grant): 1) for NGG students, the Neuroscience Training Grant (PIs: Joshua Gold and Minghong Ma); 2) for students training in vision science, the Vision Training Grant (PI: Jessica Morgan); and 3) for students training in auditory neuroscience, the CANAC training program: Computational Approaches to the Neuroscience of Audition and Communication (PIs: Yale Cohen, Vijay Balasubramanian, and Maria Geffen).

 Advising.
 The ITCN Advisory Committee consists of Vijay Balasubramanian, Maria Geffen, and Joshua Gold.
-Each ITCN trainee meets with the full Advisory Committee at least two times per year (typically once at the beginning of each of the fall and spring semesters) to establish academic and career plans and monitor progress.
-Each trainee is also paired with one of the Advisory Committee members to hold individual meetings more regularly, as needed.
+Each ITCN trainee meets with the full Advisory Committee on yearly basis to establish academic and career plans and monitor progress.
 A major goal of ITCN advising is to ensure that each trainee is able to balance the training components of the ITCN with the training components of their home program.

 Courses.
 ITCN trainees are expected to take all of the required courses from their home program, and then use their electives to fulfill ITCN course requirements.
 These requirements are: